RTH-tools/crisproff/README.md

 This final run should generate three files in the `crisproff/test_data/`
 folder: `test_CRISPRspec.tsv`, `GGGTGGGGGGAGTTTGCTCCTGG.CRISPRoff.tsv` and
 `GGTGGACAAGCGGCAGATAGCGG.CRISPRoff.tsv`.
-The output may be compared with that in crisproff/test_data.example.out.
+These three files should be be compared with that in crisproff/test_data.example.out.

 ### How to use RIsearch2 (v2.1) to generate your off-target predictions?
 You can perform your own off-target predictions using the [RIsearch2